 Soap: Coronation Street 1960 – present (7,728 episodes)

-Dwarfing arch rival EastEnders, which has only been on air since 1985, Manchester’s most famous street is undoubtedly the longest toothed serial in television’s land of lather.
+Dwarfing arch rival EastEnders, which has only been on air since 1985, Coronation Street is undoubtedly the longest toothed serial in television’s land of lather.
 The cobbles have played host to the everyday dramas of human life for more than half a century now, which isn’t bad for a show that one critic said would only last three weeks when it originally aired in 1960.

 Do you have a favourite long-running series?
 Or have we missed one of the small screen’s senior citizens off our list?
 Let us know in the comments below.